Color Drenching Interior Design - A Modern Approach to Mood

 Why The Ceiling Is Non-Negotiable

-If you only paint the walls, you’re not really color drenching.
-You’re stopping halfway, and you will feel it the second the room is finished.
+If you only paint the walls, you are not really color drenching.
+You are stopping halfway, and you will feel it the second the room is finished.

 The ceiling is a massive part of the room.
 Leaving it white creates a lid.
 Painting it the same color as the walls lets the room feel taller, deeper, and more cohesive, especially when the light gets warmer in the evening.

 Flat ceilings disappear.
-Higher-gloss ceilings add drama and bounce light around.
+Higher-gloss ceilings add drama and reflect more light, but they also demand better prep.
 Both can work.
 What does not work is pretending the ceiling does not matter.

 “The ceiling tells the truth.
-If you’re hesitant to paint it, the room will always feel unfinished.”
+If you are hesitant to paint it, the room will always feel unfinished.”

 Todd Harmon